vuejs/events/src/resources/README.md

 #### The Pac-Man rule

-The Pac-Man Rule is, as mentioned in Eric Holscher's blog post, [The Pac-Man Rule at Conferences](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/):

->When standing as a group of people, always leave room for 1 person to join your group.
+The Pac-Man Rule is a term that describes when you are standing with a group of people, make room for another person to join the circle.
+When that person joins the circle, to continuously leave room for another, in a shape of a Pac-Man's mouth.

 This is a best practice method if you want to keep your event inclusive.
 This helps attendees, especially newcomers feel more welcomed and included.